Large and moderate deviations for record numbers in some non-nearest neighbor random walks: Statement of main results

 \begin{remark} When $\phi^\prime(1)=1$ and $\sigma^2=\phi^{\prime\prime}(1)<+\infty$, the expectation and the variance of $X_i$ are $0$ and $\sigma^2$, respectively.
 In this case, by the strong invariance principle, $S$ is approximated by a Brownian motion with variance parameter $\sigma^2$, whether $S$ is right continuous or left continuous.
 However, as indicated in Theorem \ref{ldp} and Corollary \ref{thmmdp-2}, the right or left continuity of random walk $S$ leads to different rate functions for the LDP and MDP of $A_n$.
-These observations show that it may not be the best route for the problems investigated here by simply extending the asymptotic results of Brownian motions to random walks via the invariance principle.\\ \end{remark}
+These observations show that for the problems investigated here, it would lead to wrong conjectures by simply extending the asymptotic results of Brownian motions to random walks via the invariance principle. \end{remark} \begin{remark} It is well known that if $Y_k$'s are i.i.d. with the same probability generating functions $\phi(s)$, then as $n\rightarrow\infty$,

+which is the characteristic function of a $(1+\beta)$-stable distribution, saying $U$, without negative jumps.
+Therefore the distribution determined by $\phi(s)$ belongs to the domain of attraction of the stable distribution $U$.
+Furthermore, as shown by Skorohod~(1957), converges weakly in the Skorohod space $D([0,1])$ with $J_1$ topology to a L\'{e}vy stable motion $L(t)$ whose distribution at $t=1$ is $U$, where $\lfloor a\rfloor$ denotes the maximal integer no larger than $a$.
+As a result, if $S$ is left or right continuous with $\phi$, then $S_{\lfloor nt\rfloor}/n^{1/(1+\beta)}$ converges weakly in $D([0,1])$ to $L(t)$ or $-L(t)$, respectively. \end{remark}